Muattar Nabieva: Career

-She competed in the women's 58 kg event at the 2015 World Weightlifting Championships held in Houston, United States.
+Nabieva competed in the women's 58 kg event at the 2015 World Weightlifting Championships held in Houston, United States.
 At the 2017 Islamic Solidarity Games held in Baku, Azerbaijan, she won the bronze medal in the women's 58 kg event.
 At the 2017 Asian Indoor and Martial Arts Games held in Ashgabat, Turkmenistan, she won the silver medal in the women's 58 kg event.

-In 2018, she competed in the women's 58 kg event at the Asian Games held in Jakarta, Indonesia.
+In 2018, Nabieva competed in the women's 58 kg event at the Asian Games held in Jakarta, Indonesia.
 She finished in 4th place.
 At the 2018 World Weightlifting Championships in Ashgabat, Turkmenistan, she won the bronze medal in the women's 55 kg Snatch event.
 She repeated this in the women's 55 kg Snatch event at the 2019 World Weightlifting Championships held in Pattaya, Thailand.

 At the 2019 Asian Weightlifting Championships held in Ningbo, China, she won the bronze medal in the women's 55 kg event.
 In the same year, she also won the gold medal in the women's 55 kg event at the 6th International Qatar Cup held in Doha, Qatar.

-In 2021, she won the bronze medal in the women's 55 kg event at the 2020 Asian Weightlifting Championships held in Tashkent, Uzbekistan.
+In 2021, Nabieva won the bronze medal in the women's 55 kg event at the 2020 Asian Weightlifting Championships held in Tashkent, Uzbekistan.
 In July 2021, she represented Uzbekistan at the 2020 Summer Olympics in Tokyo, Japan.
 She finished in 4th place in the women's 55 kg event.
 She also set a new Olympic Record of 98 kg in the Snatch event.